-Primer might be slightly misleading in the title, since this volume is more similar to a KONOS or Weaver volume than any primer I have seen.
+Primer might be slightly misleading in the title, since The Prairie Primer is more similar to a KONOS unit-study volume than any book with "primer" in the title.
 It differs in that it is more of a do-it-yourself unit-study approach than the aforementioned programs.
 (It reminds me somewhat of the original KONOS volume that was a fraction as big as the present volume.)

 Scripture readings and principles are strongly integrated throughout the curriculum.
 At the end of the book are an appendix on motivational gifts and a list of resource sources.